Lego in popular culture: Art

-Polish artist Zbigniew Libera created "Lego Concentration Camp", a collection of mock Lego sets with a concentration camp theme.
+Polish artist Zbigniew Libera created "Lego Concentration Camp," a collection of mock Lego sets with a concentration camp theme.

 Danish artist Jørn Rønnau created a sculpture called The Walker out of 120,000 Lego bricks for the travelling exhibition 'Homo Futurus' at the end of the 1980s.
 The sculpture later went on display in the Danish pavilion at Expo 2000.

 The Lego-Brücke (Lego Bridge) is situated in Wuppertal, Germany.
 It received an award in 2012.

 In December 2013, Romanian Raul Oaida and Australian Steve Sammartino completed construction of a Lego Car.
 The car is constructed of over half a million Lego pieces and runs on compressed air.

 Television

 Lego was the subject of Episode 5 of the 2009 British TV series James May's Toy Stories, in which presenter James May built a full-sized two-story house from 3.3 million Lego bricks in a vineyard of the Denbies Wine Estate in Dorking, Surrey.
 The house was later dismantled, as the space was needed for wine-making and the house lacked planning permission, and the bricks were taken to Legoland Windsor for use as part of an annual building event.

 An episode of The Simpsons, "Hungry, Hungry Homer" involved the Simpsons family going to Blockoland, a parody of Legoland, which is completely made of blocks.
 Bart buys a T-shirt made of bricks, accidentally calling it a "Lego shirt" before Marge corrects him.
 Also during the scene, Lisa was seen with a model of the Eiffel Tower, which was released as an official set by LEGO in 2007.
-The most usage of LEGO on the show is in the Season 25 episode "Brick Like Me", where Springfield is made from LEGO bricks; it was actually Homer's dream.
-Also, during that scene, Bart comes out with a robot suit to save Homer from the evil Comic Book Guy, and the robot starts throwing up LEGO lightsabers.
+The most usage of LEGO on the show is in the Season 25 episode "Brick Like Me", where Homer dreamed that Springfield was made from LEGO bricks.
+During that scene, Bart came out with a robot suit to save Homer from the evil Comic Book Guy, and the robot began throwing up LEGO lightsabers.

-Legoland is also mentioned in several episodes of the TV show Arrested Development.
+Legoland was mentioned in several episodes of the TV show Arrested Development.

 In 2009, Lego was featured in an episode of MythBusters (Episode 117 - YouTube Special).
 The build team tested a myth related to a YouTube video that showed a ball of Lego being rolled down a street and into a car, where it caused major damage.
 The myth was declared busted when the ball started to lose pieces while being rolled down a hill and then smashed into thousands of pieces when it hit a barrier.

 Lego was briefly seen in the intro for Happy Endings.

-In the anime Shaman King, a character called Brocken Meyers body was crippled, and he subsequently wears a Lego like armor covering him from head to toe to help his disability; and creates various objects to battle with also seemingly made out of Lego (including a T-rex, bird, and tank.)
-Several other characters also have similar Lego like pieces on their bodies, although far less than Brocken.
+In the anime Shaman King, Brocken Meyers was crippled, and he subsequently wore a Lego like armor covering him from head to toe to help with his disability.
+He created various objects to battle with, also seemingly made out of Lego (including a T-rex, bird, and tank).
+Several other characters had similar Lego-like pieces on their bodies, although far less than Brocken.